Mission & History

-Walton Arts Center brings great performing artists and entertainers from around the world to Northwest Arkansas, connecting and engaging people through inspiring arts experiences.
+Walton Arts Center and Walmart AMP bring great performing artists and entertainers from around the world to Northwest Arkansas, connecting and engaging people through inspiring arts experiences.

-Walton Arts Center began when the public and private sectors in Northwest Arkansas had a vision and worked together for the good of the community.
-Negotiations, compromise, persistence and a shared vision ultimately yielded a facility and an organization that has enriched the cultural life of the region for more than a quarter of a century.
+Walton Arts Center began when the public and private sectors in Northwest Arkansas rallied around a vision and worked collaboratively for the good of the community.
+Through negotiations, compromise and persistence these founding visionaries created a facility and an organization that has enriched the cultural vibrancy of the region, driven the resurgence of Fayetteville’s Entertainment District, and fostered emerging artists for more than a quarter of a century.

-In 1986 the first Walton Arts Center Council was formed.
-Made up of three university appointees and three city representatives, this group was charged with building the arts center.
+In 1986, the Walton Arts Center Council was formed.
+Comprised of three university appointees and three city representatives, this group was charged with building the arts center.
 In late 1987, Bill Mitchell was hired as the first executive director.

 Venues and Events

-Today Walton Arts Center has become Arkansas’ largest and busiest arts presenter, bringing great performing artists and entertainers from around the world to the region each year.
+Today, Walton Arts Center has become Arkansas’ largest and busiest arts presenter, bringing to the region great performing artists and entertainers from around the world.
 The organization has grown significantly over the last quarter of a century and now operates three facilities – the original Walton Arts Center, the neighboring Nadine Baum Studios and the Walmart Arkansas Music Pavilion (AMP) in Rogers.

 In 2016, Walton Arts Center completed a $23 million renovation and expansion of the original performing arts campus.
 The expansion dramatically increased front of house and event space, production support space and administrative offices, adding more than 30,000 square feet and improving the operational capacity and visitor experience for both patrons and artists.
 With the creation of Artosphere Arts and Nature Festival, Voice Jam A Cappella Festival and Arkansas History Through the Arts, Walton Arts Center also has become a producer of arts programming.